 The Oscar-winning actor spoke at Miami University in Oxford, Ohio.
 He called education “a lifelong process,” according to theDayton Daily News.

 Words of wisdom: “Our day-to-day lives are shaped by the sum of countless inconspicuous acts; acts of sacrifices from generations of anonymous heroes who came before us, acts of love from our parents, acts of kindness from random strangers.
-Behind every worthwhile human achievement, error was encountered while trying to use an ErrorDocument to handle the request.big or small, there is, at least, one small act of kindness.”
+Behind every worthwhile human achievement, big or small, there is, at least, one small act of kindness.”